North Albion Collegiate Institute: Overview

-Community involvement is shown by the institute's contributions through the Student Government, Parent Council, Leadership Club, Breakfast Club, the United Way Committee, the Duke of Edinburgh Club, World Vision Volunteers, Crime Stoppers, and by its participating in community beautification days.
-An integral part of N.A.C.I. is the multi-grade, whole school Teacher Advisor Program that meets regularly.
-Although the area surrounding North Albion has been considered an area that has been plagued with violence the students have always been the cornerstone of this school as they've always rallied together through the hard times to overcome obstacles through the support of administration and faculty.
-The awareness within the community about this school has dramatically increased and it has now become a school that attracts over 1000 students through its doors every day.
+Community involvement is shown by the institute's contributions through Student Government, Parent Council, Leadership Club, Breakfast Club, the United Way Committee, the Duke of Edinburgh Club, World Vision Volunteers, Crime Stoppers, and participation in community beautification days.

+An integral part of NACI is the multi-grade, whole school Teacher Advisor Program.

-Its feeder schools include North Kipling Junior Middle School and Smithfield Middle School as well as nearby St. Andrew and St. Angela Separate Schools.
+Its feeder schools include North Kipling Junior Middle School and Smithfield Middle School, as well as nearby St. Andrew and St. Angela Separate Schools.

-North Albion became the first school in North America to offer Steel band as a full credit course in high school.
+North Albion became the first school in North America to offer steel band as a full credit course in high school.